salcedoe/MtMdocs/docs/dataProcessing/SamplesDistributions.md

 >**Histogram of Female Heights**.
 Sure looks like a bell curve.

-??? example "Code for above Histogram"
+??? example "Generating Normal Data for the Histogram"

     Note, no women were actually measured in the creation of the above histogram.
 Instead, we used the random number generator **`randn`** in the following code